 Asian Art Newspaper explores the antique treasures from the desert kingdom of Jodhpur in Rajastan, currently on show at Toronto’s Royal Ontario Museum.

-The modern Indian state of Rajasthan, the largest in India, was, before independence, referred to as Rajputana, the Country of the Rajputs (princes).
+These treasures from Jodhpur come from the modern Indian state of Rajasthan, the largest in India, was, before independence, referred to as Rajputana, the Country of the Rajputs (princes).
 It is situated in the northwest of the country and is comprised of what were formerly over 24 princely states and the small British-administered province of Ajmer-Merwara.
 They were cobbled together in 1947 as a single state and it now comprises approximately 10 percent of the nation of India.
 It is bordered by the Pakistani provinces of Punjab to the northwest, Sindh to the west, and Punjab to the north, Haryana and Uttar Pradesh to the northeast, Madhya Pradesh to the southeast and Gujarat to the southwest.

 Much of the province is occupied by the Thar Desert, aka the Rajasthan Desert or the Great Indian Desert, which occupies approximately 45 percent of the province.
 The remaining lands are not particularly conducive to many crops sensitive to poor rainfall, but together with these, the main traditional industries were animal husbandry and stone quarries.
 It is not as deadly as the infamous Taklamakan Desert dividing the Silk Road to the north of Tibet, but is still a great, generally inhospitable place.
 For centuries Rajasthan was largely dominated by the ancient Rathore clan which claims to be descended from the god Rama and thus, the sun god Surya.